kkrizanovic/RNAseqEval/RNAseq_benchmark/Data_preparation.md

 <img src="/img/Gene expression histogram.png" width="600" height="300" align="middle">

-Gene expression histogram was approximated with three points (red squares in the figure).
+Gene expression histogram was approximated with three points (red squares in the figure), each point was described by a total number of genes and average coverage of those genes.
+Coverages were then scaled down to values more suitable to testing.
+These three points were later used for simulation.

+Group	Total no. genes	Coverage	Genes without alternative splicing	Genes with alternative splicing	Transcripts with alternative splicing	Coverage for AS transcripts 1	5000	5	4500	500	1500	2
+2	2000	50	1750	250	750	15
+3	2000	100	1750	250	750	30

 For simplicity, we rounded the coverage and number of genes from each transcriptome subset.
 For example, the Table below shows the numbers used to generate dataset 2 (D. melanogaster).
 The annotation includes roughly 23,000 genes with a single isoform and 3,000 genes with alternative splicing.
 Rounding up the ratio, we have decided to simulate 1/10 genes with alternative splicing and 9/10 genes without.
 We considered that each gene undergoing alternative splicing gave rise to three different isoforms with equal expression.